Socialism in Egypt: 1919 Revolution

 Landowners and omdehs generally were reported seriously alarmed at the attitude of the fellaheen, the damage done to property, cattle lifting, danger to the water supply and the likelihood of further unrest.
 They were becoming exasperated with Cairo and the "effendi" agitators to whose activities their losses were attributable; while they were uneasy at the appearance amongst the fellaheen of what, from their point of view, they regarded as the worst symptom of Bolshevism, namely the proposal to partition large estates for the benefit of the small holders and landle.
 The connections between the Wafd in 1919 and the Bolshevik movement are unclear.
 According to the Egyptian politician Hafez Afifi Pasha, the Russian delegation at Paris promised to drive the English out of Egypt by financially supporting the Wafd and supporting the movement in their propaganda.
 However, the historian Mohammed Nuri El-Amin argues that a Wafd-Bolshevik alliance was exaggerated by British intelligence.
 While in Paris, Zaghloul instructed his group to only focus on Egyptian independence to "the exclusion of all other targets that are usually apt to discredit political movements".
-In June of 1919, Zaghloul sent a letter to leaders of the Wafd movement back in Egypt, declaring:"The Wafd does not approve the leaflets which indicate that the Egyptians depend on the Germans and applaud the victory of the Bolsheviks.
-These leaflets benefit our enemies in their claim that the Egyptian movement has connections with the Germans and the Bolshevik movement".Zaghloul was not interested in socialism and, as did the Wafd party as a whole post-Zaghloul, rejected a revolutionary approach, instead pushed for gradualist negotiations - only using mass protests for leverage in negotiations and not as means in-and-of themselves to achieve independence.
+In June 1919, Zaghloul sent a letter to leaders of the Wafd movement back in Egypt, declaring:"The Wafd does not approve the leaflets which indicate that the Egyptians depend on the Germans and applaud the victory of the Bolsheviks.
+These leaflets benefit our enemies in their claim that the Egyptian movement has connections with the Germans and the Bolshevik movement".Zaghloul was not interested in socialism and, as did the Wafd party as a whole post-Zaghloul, rejected a revolutionary approach, instead pushed for gradualist negotiations - only using mass protests for leverage in negotiations and not as a means in and of themselves to achieve independence.
 The Indian socialist M. N. Roy criticized Zaghloul for abandoning revolutionary struggle, writing:The latest political events in Egypt signify the collapse of opportunist centrism.
 They prove how history has deprived the colonial bourgeoisie of a consistent revolutionary role. ...
 In a rather peculiar way, Egypt is enjoying all the sensations of a bourgeois revolution.
 Feudalism and reactionary bureaucracy are defeated; imperial exploitation will be carried on in the future through the medium of the native bourgeoisie.
 The basis of imperial rule is widened, but the revolutionary consciousness of the anti-imperialist hosts will also be quickened.
 Thus grows the struggle, and the day is drawing nearer when the people of Egypt will be free, in spite of the fact that British Imperialism, embodied in King Fuad, has secured the loyally of Zaghlul Pasha.
 It will simply help the revolutionary forces to lose another illusion.